Acts 20:9

 Berean Literal Bible

-And a certain young man named Eutychus was sitting by the window, overpowered by deep sleep as Paul talked on longer.
-Having been overpowered by sleep, he fell down from the third story and was picked up dead.
+And a certain young man named Eutychus was sitting by the window, overcome by deep sleep, Paul talking on longer.
+Having been overcome by sleep, he fell down from the third story and was picked up dead.

 King James Bible